fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{castelnovo2024augmenting,
-title={Augmenting XAI with LLMs: A Case Study in Banking Marketing Recommendation}, author={Castelnovo, Alessandro and Depalmas, Roberto and Mercorio, Fabio and Mombelli, Nicolò and Potertì, Daniele and Serino, Antonio and Seveso, Andrea and Sorrentino, Salvatore and Viola, Laura}, booktitle={World Conference on Explainable Artificial Intelligence}, pages={211--229}, year={2024},
+title={Augmenting XAI with LLMs: A Case Study in Banking Marketing Recommendation}, author={Castelnovo, Alessandro and Depalmas, Roberto and Mercorio, Fabio and Mombelli, Nicolo and Poterti, Daniele and Serino, Antonio and Seveso, Andrea and Sorrentino, Salvatore and Viola, Laura}, booktitle={World Conference on Explainable Artificial Intelligence}, pages={211--229}, year={2024},